 Another practical difference is that many laundry troughs are designed as freestanding units rather than just a bare bowl on its own.

-- Choose a laundry sink if you want a compact, everyday wash-up zone for lighter household tasks.
+Choose a laundry sink if you want a compact, everyday wash-up zone for lighter household tasks and you do not want the room feeling too bulky.

 If you are still torn, work backwards from the dirtiest, wettest and bulkiest thing you need to clean in the laundry.
 That one detail usually tells you which direction to go.